makaroni4/willpower/README.md

   - [x] Add config for motivational quote
   - [x] Add config for redirect URL
   - [x] Add popup "Saved" when settings are saved
+  - [ ] Add button to reset all counters
 - [] Extension screen wall final design
   - [] Add logo
   - [] Style quote
   - [] Make proceed a link (the only CTA is F**k it)
   - [] Show stats in the corner
   - [] Add credits
+  - [] Normalize for all websites
 - [] Extension options page final design
   - [] Final design for input fields
   - [] Make quote a text area